Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Method

-\textbf{TCSM with 2D medical images} For dermoscopy images and retinal fundus images, we employ the 2D DenseUNet architecture~\cite{li2018h} as our baseline model.
+For dermoscopy images and retinal fundus images, we employ the 2D DenseUNet architecture~\cite{li2018h} as \reviseagain{both our teacher and student models}.
 Compared to the standard DenseNet~\cite{huang2017densely}, we add the decoder part for the segmentation tasks.
-The decoder part is four blocks and each block consists of "upsampling, convolutional, batch normalization and ReLU activation" layers.
+The decoder has four blocks and each block consists of "upsampling, convolutional, batch normalization and ReLU activation" layers.
 The UNet-like skip connection is added between the final convolution layer of each dense block in the encoder part and the convolution layer in the decoder part.
-The final prediction layer is a convolution layer with the channel number of 2.
-Before the final convolution layer, we add a dropout layer with drop rate as 0.3.
+The final prediction layer is a convolutional layer \reviseagain{with a channel number} of two.
+Before the final convolution layer, we add a dropout layer with a drop rate of 0.3. \reviseagain{The network was trained with Adam algorithm~\cite{kingma2014adam} with a learning rate of 0.0001.
+All the experiments are trained for a total of 8000 iterations.} We also visualize the network structure diagram to illustrate the implementation of TCSM in Figure~\ref{fig:tcsm_figure}.

-\textbf{TCSM with 3D medical images} To generalize our method to 3D medical images, \eg, liver CT scans, we train TCSM with 2D DenseUNet and 3D U-Net~\cite{cciccek20163d} respectively.
-For training DenseUNet on liver CT scans, the volumetric data including both raw images and volumetric labels is sliced into a large number of three adjacent slices.
-The middest slice in these adjacent slices is used as the ground-truth image.
-In the testing stage, the network output is the concatenation of the sequential test of three adjacent slices from volumetric images.
+To generalize our method to 3D medical images, \eg, liver CT scans, we train TCSM\_v2 with 3D U-Net~\cite{cciccek20163d}.
 For training with 3D U-Net, we follow the original setting with the following modifications.
-We modify the base filter parameters to 16 to accommodate this input size.
-The optimizer is SGD with learning rate 0.01.
-The batch normalization layer is employed to facilitate the training process and the loss function is modified to the standard weighted cross entropy loss.
+We modify the base filter parameters to 32 to accommodate this input size.
+The optimizer is SGD with a learning rate of 0.01.
+The batch normalization layer is employed to facilitate the training process and the loss function is modified to the standard weighted cross-entropy loss.
+All the experiments are trained for \reviseagain{a total of 9000 iterations}.

-\textbf{Details of TCSM} The transformation consistent scheme includes the horizontal flipping operation as well as four kinds of rotation operations to the input with angles of $\gamma \cdot 90^{\circ}, $ where $ \gamma\in \left \{0,1,2,3 \right \}$.
-During each training pass, one operation is randomly chosen and applied.
-We avoid the other angles for implementation simplification, but the proposed framework can be generalized to other angles in general.
-To keep the balance of two terms in the loss function, we evenly and randomly select the labeled and the unlabeled samples in each minibatch.
-The time-dependent warming up function $\lambda(t)$ is a weighting factor for supervised loss and regularization loss.
-This weighting function is a Gaussian ramp-up curve $k*e^{(-5(1-T)^2)}$, where $T$ denotes the training epoch and $k$ scales the maximum value of the weighting function.
-In our experiments, we empirically set $k$ as 1.0.